adriantache/GPTAssistantDesktop/README.md

 manipulation and interop with Ktor, DataStore for storing the API key, settings and local message cache).

 This is an app that enables interaction with the latest OpenAI ChatGPT, without requiring a monthly subscription.
-It requires an API key, which you can obtain ontheir website at https://platform.openai.com/api-keys, after which you must purchase API credits at https://platform.openai.com/settings/organization/billing/overview (10$ should last you a long time if you're not using image generation).
+It requires an API key, which you can obtain on their website at https://platform.openai.com/api-keys, after which you must purchase API credits at https://platform.openai.com/settings/organization/billing/overview (10$ should last you a long time if you're not using image generation).